 Decimal odds come in decimal form (1.80, 3.50, 6.40, and so on).
 They’re also geared more to payouts than probabilities.
 To calculate how much a winning bet will pay, simply multiply it by your bet.
 Put $100 on a bet with decimal odds of 1.50, and you’ll get $150 if you win.

-Using percentages is very useful in sports betting, but it can help a lot with online casino games too.
+Using percentages is very useful in sports betting, but it can also help with online casino games.
 The most important percentage to keep in mind is the house edge.
-That’s the average amount of money that the casino makes on a particular game over a certain number of plays, usually in the millions.
+That’s the average amount of money the casino makes on a particular game over a certain number of plays, usually in the millions.
 Some games tell you straight up what the house edge is.

 Real online slots all come with an RTP (return to player) percentage.
 That’s the money the game gives back on average.
 Flip it around, and you get the house edge.
 Asgardian Stones, for example, has an RTP of 96.1%, so the house edge is 3.99%.
 Gonzo’s Quest has an RTP of 95.97%, so the house edge is slightly more.

 Dig a little deeper, and you’ll find that as much fun as online slots can be, they’re not the casino games with the best odds.
 That honor goes to casino table games.
-The house edge on the banker hand in baccarat, for instance, is 1.06%, while it’s 2.7% for an even money bet on French Roulette, and it can go as low as half a percent for blackjack and video poker.
+For instance, the house edge on the banker’s hand in baccarat is 1.06%, while it’s 2.7% for an even money bet on French Roulette, and it can go as low as half a percent for blackjack and video poker.
 But the best online casino bet in the house has to be “craps odds.”
 It’s the only bet where there’s no house edge at all.